 "I told her I was a proud, card-carrying lesbian.
 She let me go on and on.
 Then she said, 'I can tell that you want to come back to God, but you feel unworthy.
 That is a lie.
 Many souls will be saved by your saying yes to Jesus.'
 I could not speak for several moments," she recalls.

-At first Charlene says she resisted, not willing to give up everything for God.
+At first Charlene says she resisted, not willing to give up everything for God and remembering a confirmed speaking engagement she had scheduled the following week at the Schomberg Center during New York City Gay Pride.

 Then she felt God give her an ultimatum, prompting her to choose to serve and honour Him in her life or drift so far away she would no longer hear His voice at all.